umutbaris/ubk-mini-shop/README.md

  - a success page
    If order completed successfully product counts decreased and admins can view orders in WordPress cms.

-There 2 post category on cms side :
+There are 2 post category on cms side :
 - Products
 - Orders